simonmicro/Dear-Templates/Libvirtd - Linux virtualisation.md

 Thanks [Serverfault](https://serverfault.com/questions/627238/kvm-libvirt-how-to-configure-static-guest-ip-addresses-on-the-virtualisation-ho)!

 ## Shared folders ##
+Some performance-notes out of the real world:
+* NFS is fast, but is more complex to manage as it is IP authentication based (or you get Kerberos somehow working)
+* Samba works, but it is complicated to setup any new user as always a corresponding system user is needed...
+* P9 just works, but is always slow (small package size -> good directory listing, but bandwith limit by cpu performance; big package size -> painfully slow directoy listing, but good bandwith) - also the caching is funny.

 ### NFS with ZFS ###
 Make sure (on both client and server) that NFS ist installed already: